GraphQL and JSON: Queries, Mutations, Responses

 Tags: graphql, json, api

 GraphQL and JSON: How Queries, Mutations, and Responses Are Structured GraphQL runs entirely on JSON.
 The request body is JSON, the response is JSON, the introspection result is JSON.
 Understanding the exact structure of each — and where that structure can bite you — is the foundation for building reliable GraphQL clients and servers.
-This guide walks through the wire format in detail: request shape, response shape, error handling, the N+1 problem, and how GraphQL's JSON contract compares to REST.
-The Response Shape A GraphQL response is always a JSON object with two possible top-level keys: Both can be present simultaneously — this is the most counterintuitive aspect of GraphQL for developers coming from REST.
-A partial success returns with some fields populated and describing what…
+This guide walks through the wire format in detail: request shape, response shape, error handling, the N+1 problem, and how GraphQL's JSON contract compares to REST. --- The Request Body Every GraphQL operation — query, mutation, or subscription — is sent as an HTTP POST (almost always to a single endpoint, typically ).
+The body is a JSON object with up to three fields: * — the GraphQL document as a string.
+Despite the name, this field carries queries,…

 All articles · theproductguy.in